 Getting back to our spherical lenses, the following terms may come your way when you are dealing with refraction in concave and convex lenses:

-- Optical Centre: It is a point within the lens where the diameter of the lens and the principal axis meet
+- Optical Centre: It is a point within the lens where the diameter of the lens and the principal axis meet.

-- Focal Length: The distance between the focus and the optical centre
+- Focal Length: The distance between the focus and the optical centre.

-A convex lens is also referred as a converging lens since it “converges” light rays that are incident on it.
+A convex lens is also referred to as a converging lens since it “converges” light rays that are incident on it.
 The lens surface is convex in nature.
 The figure below shows a common biconvex lens used in labs.

 If a ray of light passes parallel to the principal axis of a convex lens, the refracted ray passes through the focus.
 If the incident ray passes through the optical centre, the refracted ray does not deviate at all.
 If the incident ray passes through the focus of the convex lens, the refracted ray then passes parallel to the principal axis.